todun/fileparser_problem/README.md

 * Incomplete unit tests
 * Assumes width column is after column name
 * Expects "column name" to appear with double quotes
+* No performance testing to benchmark performance
+* Not enough documentation nor 'pydocs' for functions

 ## Assumptions
 - assumes that there are only ever three columns